-- In Canada, Reading Recovery is available in eight provinces and the Yukon.
+- Reading Recovery is implemented around the world.
+In Canada, Reading Recovery is available in six provinces and the Yukon territory.

-- Reading Recovery is the early intervention component of a school-s comprehensive literacy program.
+- Reading Recovery is an early intervention component of a school’s comprehensive literacy program.
 It is not a stand-alone, isolated program.

 - Positive results for Reading Recovery students require excellent instruction and a school environment that allows for smooth operations.
 Among the factors that affect results are:

 - collaboration with classroom teachers,

 - administrative support.

 - One of the benefits of Reading Recovery is the professional development that creates literacy experts who share their knowledge with other staff and students outside Reading Recovery.

 - In order to ensure fidelity, and consistent results for students, Reading Recovery sites and schools agree to abide by the standards set out in the Standards and Guidelines of Reading Recovery in the Canada (4th ed., 2014).
 The founder of Reading Recovery, Marie M. Clay, granted the trademark for Reading Recovery to Canadian Institute of Reading Recovery.